Renals027/Social-app/README.md

 ## Usuage
 The application is made with React as the front-end and the mongoDB as the database
+ 1. Register with email and password
+ 2. Login to enter the user portal
+ 3. Post the photos on your user account

 ### React start
  1. For react starter guide [quickstart guide](https://reactjs.org/docs/create-a-new-react-app.html).